 A Cape Fear vacation rental is a privately owned condo, duplex, townhome, or stand-alone residence that is rented out by the individual owner to vacationing guests.
 While some vacation rentals, or vacation homes, are rented out directly by the owner to visitors via community websites like VRBO.com, the majority of area vacation rentals are managed by a property management company which serves as the go between owner and guest, and which assists both parties with reservations, maintenance, and overall enjoyment of the home.

-Vacation rentals come in all sizes and styles in the Cape Fear area – from studio apartments in Downtown Wilmington to 8 or more bedroom oceanfront homes along the beaches -which makes it easy for visitors to find the best accommodations for their party size, desired locale, and overall taste.
+Vacation rentals come in all sizes and styles in the Cape Fear area – from studio apartments in Downtown Wilmington, NC to 8 or more bedroom oceanfront homes along the beaches -which makes it easy for visitors to find the best accommodations for their party size, desired locale, and overall taste.

 Why rent a Cape Fear vacation rental?